Published April 4, 2017

 After the unexpected deaths of her parents, young Lucinda is thrown on the kindness of her uncle and his second wife.
 She spends her days as a servant in their jewel shop, ducking her aunt’s wrath and dreaming of a different future.

 Three visitors to the shop change the course of her life: a prince, a wealthy woman rumored to be a witch, and an overconfident young thief.
 In different ways the visits inspire Lucinda to try to reclaim her lost family home.
-She will need help from all three if she is … Continue reading
+She will need help from all three if … Continue reading

 Feiwel & Friends/MacMillan